 Using a journal is a creative technique that encourages us to pour out our thoughts onto paper, instead of holding them down or letting them out effusively.
 Sometimes, we believe (consciously or not) that what we feel and think is not worth sharing.
 So we either hide and restrict them or reject and release the energy effusively through any other distracting method and/or behavior.
 Not all of us have the emotional and interpersonal intelligence or training to express what we feel without judgment.
 And without letting others’ judgment affect us.
 Writing in a journal is a way to express our emotions and thoughts as they are.
 Without having much time and space to edit or overanalyze them.

 - Recognize my patterns (e.g. what am I thinking about when I usually worry?)

 - Vent my feelings and thoughts as they come.

 - Realize how I overestimate smaller things / obstacles

 - Center and calm down

 - Understand the ‘root’ of that certain thought or feeling.

-For all of us, journaling can bring up or mean different things – but what can be taken as a fact is that journaling is one of the most widely used coping skills; as it is one of the few that involves dealing with our thoughts and emotions in present the moment, without judgment, and – if judgment comes – it stays there so we can later read them and understand how and when we tend to judge our emotions and thoughts.
+For all of us, writing in a journal can bring up or mean different things.
+But what can be taken as a fact is that journaling is one of the most widely used coping skills.
+It involves dealing with our thoughts and emotions in present the moment, without judgment.
+When judgment comes up – it stays there so we can later read understand how and when we tend to judge our emotions and thoughts.

 And yes, it’s easier said than done.
-Journaling can be tedious, boring, moving, scary, and even hard just to begin with.
-After many journals and many years of this practice I can tell you:
+Using your journal can be tedious, boring, moving, scary, and even hard just to begin with.
+After many journals and many years of this practice I can tell you some hints.

-- To begin journaling – first and foremost – Get a journal you absolutely love.
+- To begin writing in your journal – first and foremost – Get a journal you absolutely love.
 Mine is a red Moleskine.